sbchou/d3_demo/README.md

 Note that tutorial from http://www.ivanteoh.com/posts/176-d3-tutorial-scale-graph.html

+WARNING: CODE SNIPPETS ARE CODE SNIPPETS AND MAY NOT RUN

 1) default.html
 This is the default html that contains a div for input button and another for the graph.
 We also link the d3 JavaScript library.